Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 When looking after your dog, make sure you:

-- Wash your hands after handling dogs.
+- Wash your hands after you touch dogs.

-- Do not feed offal to your dog.
+- Don't feed offal to your dog.

 Resources and support